 Lane filtering rule variations

-Apart from those basic common parameters, they vary markedly across the states.
+Apart from those basic common parameters, they vary markedly across the states and ACT.

 Licensed riders: Only fully licensed riders can filter, except in Victoria where P platers can also filter;